xyzmaps/xyz-documentation/docs/cli/basic-features.md

 `-t, --tags <tags>` Tags to filter on

-`-r, --raw` show raw Data Hub space content (this iterates through every feature, so you can direct this to a file using `>`
+`-r, --raw` show raw XYZ Maps space content (this iterates through every feature, so you can direct this to a file using `>`

-`--all` iterate over entire Data Hub space to get entire data of space, output will be shown on the console in geojson format (and can be directed to a file using `>`)
+`--all` iterate over entire XYZ Maps space to get entire data of space, output will be shown on the console in geojson format (and can be directed to a file using `>`)

 `--geojsonl` to print output of --all in geojsonl format